immersive-web/webxr-ar-module/explainer.md

 }
 ```

 The UA may end a session at any time for a variety of reasons.
 For example: The user may forcibly end presentation via a gesture to the UA, other native applications may take exclusive access of the XR hardware device, or the XR hardware device may become disconnected from the system.
-Well behaved applications should monitor the `end` event on the `XRSession` to detect when that happens.
+Additionally, if the system's underlying XR device changes (signaled by the `devicechange` event on the `navigator.xr` object) any active `XRSession`s will be ended.
+This applies to both Immersive and Non-immersive sessions.
+Well behaved applications should monitor the `end` event on the `XRSession` to detect when the UA forces the session to end.

 ```js
 xrSession.addEventListener('end', onSessionEnd);